 The Science of Digestion

 We can increase our understanding of pooping by learning about digestion.

 The first thing to discuss is simple weight.

 Let’s say that you are transitioning from a high-carb diet to the ketogenic diet for weight loss, as most of us do.

-I can’t point to a study proving this, but I’m going to guess less volume of food in = less volume of poop out.
+My super scientific theory is less volume of food in = less volume of poop out.

-But we can also think about how your body digests different types of food.
+We can also think about how your body digests different types of food.

 Breaking food down into the macronutrients, it’s known that simple carbs are digested the fastest, and thus spike your blood sugar within minutes.
 Complex carbs and proteins take a bit longer to digest.
 And fats take the longest to pass through your stomach!